-By applying synthetic biology principles, we develop versatile production platforms that can accept exchangeable module-specific parts to reproduce and potentially expand the chemical diversity found in nature.
+By applying synthetic biology principles, we develop versatile production platforms that can accept exchangeable module-specific parts to reproduce, and potentially expand, the chemical diversity found in nature.

-This approach spans a wide range of activities, from the identification of the biosynthetic pathways, to the engineering of the parts involved, and the optimization of the “chassis”.
+Our interdisciplinary research spans a wide range of activities, from the identification of the biosynthetic pathways, to the engineering of the parts involved, and the optimization of the “chassis”.

-Current research projects
+Current research projects include:

-- Elucidating and reconstructing the biosynthesis of the anti-cancer agent Taxol.
-A paradigm for the production of structurally complex high-value compounds in cell factories (Supported by the Novo Nordisk Foundation).
+- Elucidating the biosynthesis of the anti-cancer agent Taxol.
+(Supported by DFF-FTP)

 - Establishing intracellular and extracellular biosensors for the monitoring and regulation of pathway function (Supported by the European Commission – H2020 program).